Last Updated March 26, 2020

 The very minimum is 12 months, although it will most likely be closer to 14 months before you will receive your Maltese passport.

-Must I visit Malta to become its citizen?
+Do I have to visit Malta to become a citizen?

 Since you must give Malta your biometric information (e.g., fingerprints), you will have to travel to either Malta or one of its international embassies to apply to the Maltese CBI program.